robotmitchum/sample_tools/README.md

 Drag and drop a directory with a 'Samples' subdirectory in it to generate a dspreset file

+- wav, flac (recommended) and aif (limited support, not recommended) as input for samples
-- Samples are added and set according to their 'smpl' chunk/metadata and file name pattern matching
+- Samples are added and set according to their 'smpl' chunk/metadata (wav and flac only) and file name pattern matching

   Respect for pitch, pitch fraction, loop points
 - Fake release, fake legato and fake robin features
 - Automatic creation of a working UI with a customisable color theme
-- wav, flac and aif files are supported for the convolution reverb, they must be located in an IR subdirectory
+- wav, flac and aif IR files are supported for the convolution reverb, they must be located in an IR subdirectory
 - dslibrary file generation from a dspreset directory ready to use or distribute

 ### smp_attrib_cfg.json